comp1100/comp1100.github.io/_sources/intro.md

 1. *Refine or pivot*: Make informed decisions about whether to refine and/or pivot based on data.
 1. *Prototype*: Prototype product ideas for the purpose of feedback.
 1. *Communication*: Communicate product ideas to an audience.
-1. *Software implementation*: Give it your best shot at digital implementation of an MVP.
+1. *Software implementation*: Give it your best shot at a digital implementation of an MVP.
 As this course is a 1st-year course and some (many?) people in it have limited programming experience, the point of this criterion is to build programming experience, not to deliver a high-quality solution.

 Importantly, the innovation competency criteria above are not tied to the quality of a final product.
-This is a *time-bounded* project (15 weeks), and if teams continue to work and test their ideas, but by the end of the project they have not found a good solution that fits a market, this is ok.
+This is a *time-bounded* project (15 weeks), and if teams continue to work and test their ideas, but by the end of the project they have not found a good solution that fits a market, this is OK.
 Innovation sometimes takes time -- longer than we have in course.
 What matters is that you successfully *apply* innovation methods to *fail early and learn*.
-The key word in criterion 3 above is *compelling*: your ideas must be consistent with what you konw so far and the ideas you generate must be serious and compelling.
+The key word in criterion 3 above is "compelling": your ideas must be consistent with what you know so far and the ideas you generate must be serious and compelling.

 **Teamwork:** The teamwork criteria specify that each individual demonstrates *via their behaviour* that they can work as an independent person as part of a larger team: